YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 - Vizio TVs

-For consumers with a device that’s not currently supported, that might change in the future.
-YouTube TV’s supported device list is not final and it is possible additional devices will be added at a later time.
-Of course, as the Roku dispute has highlighted, existing compatible devices can also lose support at any time as well.
+For consumers without a supported device, YouTube TV’s supported device list is not final and it is possible additional devices will be added at a later time.

 What is the downside of YouTube TV?